gottacatchenall/ms_sampling_effort/manuscript.md

 observations, but $A_{ij}=1$, this is counted as a false-negative, and a true-negative otherwise.

-@fig:totalobs (a) shows this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species richness, and in (b) applied to 243 food-webs from the Mangal database.
-For all niche model simulations in this manuscript, the number of interactions is drawn from the flexible-links model fit to Mangal data [@MacDonald2020RevLin], effectively drawing the number of interactions $L$ for a random niche model food-web with $S$ species as $L \sim \text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, where the MAP estimate of ($\mu$, $\phi$) applied to Mangal data from @MacDonald2020RevLin is $(\mu = 0.086, \phi =24.3)$.
+In @fig:totalobs (a) we see this model of observation applied to networks generated using the niche model [@Williams2000SimRul] across varying levels of species richness, and in (b) applied to 243 food-webs from the Mangal database.
+For all niche model simulations in this manuscript, the number of interactions is drawn from the flexible-links model fit to Mangal data [@MacDonald2020RevLin], effectively drawing the number of interactions $L$ for a random niche model food-web with $S$ species as $L \sim
+\text{BetaBinomial}(S^2-S+1, \mu \phi, (1-\mu)\phi)$, where the MAP estimate of ($\mu$, $\phi$) applied to Mangal data from @MacDonald2020RevLin is $(\mu = 0.086, \phi =24.3)$.
 All simulations were done with 500 independent replicates per unique number of observations $n$.
-All analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl; ZENODO LINK TK].
+All analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl; ZENODO link TODO].
 Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![A and B: False negative rate (y-axis) as a function of total sampling effort (x-axis) and network size, computed using the method described above.
 For a this